angarsky/diveintopython/learn/variables_and_types/operations_with_variables.md

-Python is a popular programming language that provides various operations and methods for working with data and performing various tasks.
+Python provides various operations and methods for working with data and performing various tasks.
 Let's review the most popular which relate to all vriable types.

 ## Type Definition